kristinemlarson/FresnelMaps/readme.txt

 Section 2.
 Matlab
 The Matlab codes are in two folders.

-Folder Maps has codes that create Fresnel zone plots, both for a "plain" map and for google Earth.
+FresnelMaps has codes that create Fresnel zone plots, both for a "plain" map and for google Earth.
 The latter seems to work best when you open google Earth first and then open the generated kml file.